Friktion-Labs/frontend/README.md

 1) yarn
 2) yarn start
 ```
+*you may have to also do: `yarn global add gulp-cli`

 And now you can view the site at `http://localhost:3000`

 [A guide to understand this repo here](https://docs.friktion.fi/integration/open-sourced-ui)